Improving Chemistry Graduate Education

 The report calls upon ACS to collect and make available privacy-protected data on student outcomes, including time to degree, job placements, salaries, and overall student satisfaction.
 Such a database “will shine a spotlight on what students are feeling during and after their degrees,” Calabrese said.
 “It will be a catalyst for change.”

-“This is a bold and provocative report,” Matthew S. Platz, chemistry division director at the National Science Foundation and not a member of the commission, told C&EN.
+“This is a bold and provocative report,” Matthew S. Platz, Chemistry Division director at NSF and not a member of the commission, told C&EN.
 “If its recommendations are adopted, it will have a transformational effect on higher education and graduate research.”

 Join the conversation